wrudnicki16/data_pull/README.md

 ```
 node index.js
 ```
 json will be generated in `json_output` directory, make sure you call `mkdir json_output` beforehand, otherwise it will error.
+Also sometimes the dota website doesn't work, just run again if there are no other errors.

 ```
 cat json_output/heroes.json | node sheet.js